Mbhon1/Zettelkasten/Fleet/Ethernet Removal.md

-- [ ] ⏫ remove lan cables for the machines that use wifi
+- [ ] ⏫ remove lan cables for the machines that use wifi room 308